Drosera x obovata 'Ivan's Paddle'

 :

-Pot height: grows well in small 3" pots.
+Pot height: grows well in small to medium 3 to 5-inch-tall pots.

 Trapping speed:

 is suprisingly fast.
-If prey is moving around, tentacle movement is very noticeable.
+If live prey is trapped and movingaround, tentacle movement is very noticeable.

 Feeding